StephenTGibson/StephenTGibson.github.io/adventures/mount_somers_surprise.md

 ![a hiker in snowy trees](/images/adventures/mount_somers_surprise/mount_somers_surprise-11_snow_in_trees-800x600.jpg)

 The day felt relatively warm and it must have been just on the temperature limit for snow to fall.
-The snow continued to fall, heavy and wet.
+The snow continued, heavy and wet.

 ![a hiker crossing a snowy creek](/images/adventures/mount_somers_surprise/mount_somers_surprise-12_snow_on_creek-800x600.jpg)